basp/haddock/README.md

 The actual moving parts are described below:

-* `random_curse` is a function that returns some tokens that when combine make up a somewhat absurd curse towards a singular thing.
+* `random_curse` is a function that returns some tokens that when combined make up a somewhat absurd curse towards a singular thing.

 ## Examples